 Since 1948, the NHS has constantly adapted itself and it must continue to do so as the world and our health needs also change.
 We are now able to treat people with new drugs and treatments that were not available in the past.
 As life expectancy increases, so do the ailments of old age and there are now more people with long-term conditions.

-This is why the NHS, local councils and the voluntary and community sector are working together more closely than ever before in 44 areas covering all of England to develop proposals to improve health and care.
-They have formed new partnerships – known as sustainability and transformation partnerships – to plan jointly for the next few years.
+This is why the NHS, local councils and the voluntary and community sector are working together more closely than ever before in 44 areas covering all of England, to develop proposals to improve health and care.
+They have formed new partnerships – known as integrated care systems – to plan jointly for the next few years.

-Our local sustainability and transformation partnership is known as Joined Up Care Derbyshire.
-It brings together twelve partner organisations and sets out ambitions and priorities for the future of the county’s health and care.
+Our local integrated care system is known as Joined Up Care Derbyshire.
+It brings together 12 partner organisations and sets out ambitions and priorities for the future of the county’s health and care.
 All the organisations that provide health and care aim to work and plan much better together, and the central aim of an ICS is to join up care across different organisations and settings to provide people with more convenient and personalised care for their health and wellbeing.

 Working across the NHS, local councils and other sectors, including the voluntary and community sector, the fire and rescue service, and the police, the ICS will tackle the main causes of lower life expectancy within our communities and improve the things that contribute to healthy life expectancy during the course of people’s lives.